RadioMo/datasciencecoursera/Getting_Cleaning_Data_Project/CodeBook.md

 <h2> Script Methodology </h2>

+In R Studio, the reshape2 package should be installed prior to running this script.

 The run_analysis.R script follows the following steps:

 * Read in lists of activities and measurements (using read.table)